This is a story I wrote around 1992. It’s kinda long, but if you like showbiz dirt, stick with it.

-Cafferty doesn’t like to talk about Paré.
+Cafferty doesn’t talk about Paré.
 Pretty much all that’s on record is what he told Rolling Stone in 1983: “It’s really hard for me to deal with the fact that ‘Tender Years,’ my most important song, is in a film and somebody else is lip-syncing it.”

-But one memorable night in 1991, he made up for years of silence.
+But one night in 1991 he made up for years of silence.
 At a gig at the Lone Star Roadhouse in New York City, a free-range zombie actually asked him, “How did that guy in the Eddie movies write all those great songs?”
 Cafferty went ballistic.
 “That guy,” he exploded, “didn’t write nuthin’!”